curioussoulscafe/curious-souls-cafe/README.md

 Curious Souls Café is a "third place" away from home and work, founded to counter the isolation of modern life.
 It's a global community that hosts events where people can explore life's big questions together.
 Our philosophy is centered on the power of face-to-face conversations to build deeper bonds in a safe, non-judgmental environment.
 This web app was originally created to support our in-person and online events.

-To learn more about the initiative, check out our [main website](https://curioussouls.cafe/).
+To learn more about the initiative, check out our [official website](https://curioussouls.cafe/).

 ## 🚀 Getting Started